 There are couple of considerations that must be taken into account when using Nova Bonita in both JSE and JEE versions.
-Security and workflow environment (aka environment.xml related files) configurations should be set at both server and client sides.
+Security and Bonita environment configurations should be set when running Bonita as a library in your web application (so to be added when running your Tomcat server).
 Those JAVA properties are concerned:

-org.ow2.bonita.environment = URL to the xml file containing the workflow environment configuration or filepath to this file or resource path
+• org.ow2.bonita.environment = URL to the xml file containing the workflow environment configuration or filepath to this file or resource path

-Nova Bonita engine environment lookup mechanism will check for the environment location following this order: first URL, second, filepath and third resource
+Nova Bonita engine environment lookup mechanism will check for the environment location following this order: first URL, second, filepath and third resource org.ow2.bonita.environment property must also be set when using Bonita as a server (deployed in an application server).
+In this scenario, the client side application would require the security related property and the Bonita server side only the Bonita evironment.